web-at-berkeley/wdb-backend-interview-sp2/README.md

 The response can look like anything.
 You should raise an error if a field is missing, with a descriptive error message.

-## Get All Contestants
+## Get All Fans

-Return a list of all contestants and their vocal range.
+Return a list of all fans and their vocal range.

-**Industry Checkpoint**: Add additional functionality to this API route allowing you to include a query parameter `sortedByName=true` that determines if you should return by sorted order of contestantName. (ex: GET /fans?sortedByName=true)
+**Industry Checkpoint**: Add additional functionality to this API route allowing you to include a query parameter `sortedByName=true` that determines if you should return by sorted order of fanName. (ex: GET /fans?sortedByName=true)

 Example request: